Atlas-Gaming-Nework/fivem-server-details/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.

+# View live version

+This project is hosted using GitHub pages and can be accessed [here](https://atlas-gaming-nework.github.io/fivem-server-details/).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.